Graduate Summer Institute

-The French and Spanish Summer Institutes have a dual purpose.
-Their first goal is to enable interested individuals to improve their proficiency in French/Spanish and to increase their knowledge of French/Hispanic studies; it is possible to enroll in the program for one summer term only.
-Their secondary goal is to enable individuals who may not be able to enroll in a regular graduate program for professional reasons to work toward an M.A. in French/Spanish in the summer.
-The French and Spanish Summer Institutes follow the immersion principle, as participants speak the target language for 3-6 weeks.
+The French Summer Institute has a dual purpose.
+The first goal is to enable interested individuals to improve their proficiency in French and to increase their knowledge of French studies; it is possible to enroll in the program for one summer term only.
+The secondary goal is to enable individuals who may not be able to enroll in a regular graduate program for professional reasons to work toward an M.A. in French in the summer.
 Students may combine summer courses and courses taken during the fall and spring semesters in order to complete their degree sooner.

 Two options are available:

 - Thesis option: 30 semester hours in French (or including a minor) plus 6 hours of thesis.